CMS FAQ Sheet

 - Maintain evidence of their learning through activities such as journals, reflection papers and similar assignments.

-What is required of CMS mentors?
+What is required of a CMS mentor?

 - Provide supervised sessions and assigned readings intended to promote the CMS recipient's understanding of career services/university relations.